aldadic/esp-smartmeter-reader/README.md

       unit_of_measurement: "kWh"
       state_class: "total_increasing"
       value_template: "{{ value_json['+A'] }}"
+      expire_after: 30  # become unavailable if no data is received for 30 seconds
     - name: "Momentanleistung"
       state_topic: "homeassistant/sensor/smartmeter/state" # use topic from config.h
       device_class: "power"
       unit_of_measurement: "W"
       state_class: "measurement"
       value_template: "{{ value_json['+P'] }}"
+      expire_after: 30  # become unavailable if no data is received for 30 seconds

 # the history of instantaneous power is not interesting
 # therefore exclude it from the recorder